 The Upstate Holiday Light Show, the Christmas House in Inman, the Anderson Christmas Lights, and several others are all operating Thanksgiving weekend.
 Check out our list of Places to See Christmas Lights in the Upstate to schedule your trip.
 Some of these are free while others require an admission fee.

-Spend the weekend driving to see all of the best-decorated homes in the Upstate with 2023 Kidding Around Christmas Driving Routes.
-They will be published after Thanksgiving.
+Spend the weekend driving to see all of the best-decorated homes in the Upstate with 2025 Kidding Around Christmas Driving Routes.
+They will be officially published for 2025 right after Thanksgiving.

 Our Driving Routes of Upstate, SC Christmas Light Displays is a great way to finish off the week!